ArVdC/TimeManager/README.md

 * Commands: Allow players to display the list of placeholders.
 * Placeholders: Create signs where the placeholders constantly refresh.
 * Player Items: Create a custom item (and associated permissions and options) to use the '/now' command.
-* Sleep : Improve particles displayed during sleep animation.
+* Sleep: Improve particles displayed during sleep animation.

 Please open an issue on GitHub if you want a specific improvement or encounter any bugs.